NVIDIA

 http://127.0.0.1:18789/#token=<long-token-here>

-If accessing the Web UI from a remote machine, you need to set up port forwarding.
+If accessing the Web UI from a remote machine, you need to set up an SSH tunnel.
+The NemoClaw onboard wizard already created the port 18789 forward on the Spark, so you only need to tunnel from your remote machine.

 First, find your Spark's IP address.
 On the Spark, run: